- Distillation Method: Solvent

 Note that while Cacao absolute is perfect in creams and with other essential oils, it will sometimes separate from fixed oils.

-Cacao absolute is non-toxic, non-irritating and non-sensitizing.
+This chocolate essential oil is non-toxic, non-irritating and non-sensitizing.
 Always test a small amount first for sensitivity or allergic reaction.

 1. Rhind, Jennifer.
 Fragrance and Wellbeing: Plant Aromatics and Their Influence on the Psyche.
 Singing Dragon, 2014.